Tymnastic/Walmart-Exploratory-Analysis-Using-SQL/README.md

 7. **Top Selling Products in Each Branch**: Identify the top selling products in each branch to focus on high-performing items.
 8. **Gender Distribution of Customers Across Branches**: Explore the gender distribution of customers across branches to understand market segmentation.
 9. **Peak and Dip Times of Sales Throughout the Day**: Analyze peak and dip times of sales throughout the day to optimize staffing and resource allocation.
-10. **Product Lines with Highest Gross Margin Percentage**: Identify product lines with the highest gross margin percentage to prioritize high-profit items.
 11. **Frequency of Purchases for Members vs. Regular Customers**: Compare the frequency of purchases for members vs. regular customers to understand customer loyalty and retention.